-Sitting in the principal’s office for the third time, my anxiety was kicking in as I waited for our meeting to begin.
-The clock on the computer flashed 7:13 AM; it was early in the morning and the building was still cold.
-I was warming my hands by blowing on them when the principal walked in.
-I got goosebumps….
+The clock on the computer flashed “7:00 AM.”
+It was early in the morning and the building was still cold.
+I was warming my hands by blowing on them when the Principal walked in.
+I got goosebumps…

-I smiled, taking off my own mask and continued to listen to the principal, Samantha, talk, “Your students love you.
-I don’t pretend to understand everything you are doing with them, but I was inspired the other day to go and read that manifesto of yours…you know-that thing that got you this grant in the first place.
-A lot of what you said about technology, and education failing to keep up, makes a lot of sense.”
+Taking off my own mask, I smiled, and continued to listen to the Principal, Samantha, talk, “Your students love you.
+I don’t pretend to understand everything you are doing with them, but I was motivated the other day to go and read your curriculum proposal.
+You know, that thing that got you this grant in the first place—whatever you call it.
+A lot of what you wrote about entertainment’s role in education makes a lot of sense.”

-Looking like she understood what I meant, the tiny, frosty-haired, old lesbian continued to open up to me, “I know that I often sound like a broken record, but getting these kids to graduate has been my number one priority since I began working here.
-It is what I was trained for, and what I need to accomplish in order feel successful.”
-As if she was thinking about something she added, “Perhaps it’s not the most important thing.”
+Looking like she understood what I meant, the tiny, frosty-haired, old lesbian continued to open up to me, “I know that I often sound like a broken record Jose, but getting these kids to graduate has been my number one priority since I began working here.
+I believe in rigorous standards-based education.
+This is how I have been trained….”
+Stopping to think about something, she paused, then added, “Maybe it’s not the most important thing.”

 Grabbing some papers off the printer, she threw them in my direction.
 I reached down to see what they were.
 It was a printout of an email correspondence between Principal Sam and someone that I did not recognize.
 I did not need to know who it was to understand what I had just read.